bilinenkisi/MSORM/README.md

  - [x] With settings.py, added __MFA\__ and __MFL\__ to check if value is suitable for the field
  - [x] Now, all fields except foreign key have produce method to  check if value is suitable for the field.
  - [x] **Added most of the fields of [MSSQL](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) to [msorm](https://github.com/bilinenkisi/msorm)**
  - [x] Changed versioning system to Semantic Versioning
+ - [x] Added save&update methods to Model class
+ - [x] Made better where, get, first and count methods **17.06.2021**
  - [ ] Still working on automatic model creation from existing databases.
- - [ ] save system
  - [ ] Migration Support